-Ans. (a) Take a straight, thick copper wire X Y and connect it in an electric circuit consisting of a battery, key and a resistor.
+Ans. (a) Take a straight, thick copper wire X Y and connect it to an electric circuit consisting of a battery, key and resistor.
 Place a small compass near the copper wire.
-Now put the plug in key K so that a current begins to flow.
+Now put the plugin key K so that a current begins to flow.
 The compass needle is deflected.

 It shows that the current-carrying copper wire is behaving like a magnet.

-(b) The direction of magnetic field around a straight current-carrying conductor is given by “right-hand thumb rule”.
-According to the rule, imagine holding the current-carrying straight conductor in your right hand such that the thumb points towards the direction of current.
-Then the fingers of right hand wrap around the conductor in the direction of the field lines of the magnetic field.
+(b) The direction of the magnetic field around a straight current-carrying conductor is given by the “right-hand thumb rule”.
+According to the rule, imagine holding the current-carrying straight conductor in your right hand such that the thumb points towards the direction of the current.
+Then the fingers of the right hand wrap around the conductor in the direction of the field lines of the magnetic field.